Notkeltan/keltan.github.io/_posts/2024-12-19-Claude-and-Meta-Thinking-Loops.md

 ---
 layout: post
 title: "Claude and Meta Puzzle Solving Loops"
-date: 2024-12-17
+date: 2024-12-19
-categories: [prompts, cognitive-strategies, Decision-Theory]
+tags: [cognitive-strategies, decision-theory]
 ---
 Last night I had several wonderful storkes of insight into how I can make decisions faster.
 I ended up with this thinking loop I have not yet tried.